 Beatriz has more than twenty five years of experience in management and administration of multidisciplinary scientific programmes and research centres, on marine, climate and global environmental research at the national and international level.
 Her international experience includes the positions of deputy director at the Secretariat of the International Geosphere-Biosphere Programme (IGBP, 2006) and as Assistant Executive Officer at the International Project Office of the Joint Global Ocean Flux Study (JGOFS, 1996-2000).
-At WCRP she is also regional science coordinator at the Coordination Office for Regional Activities (CORA, https://www.wcrp-climate.org/cora-overview).
+At WCRP she held the position of regional science coordinator at the Coordination Office for Regional Activities (CORA 2019-2021, https://www.wcrp-climate.org/cora-overview).

 Narelle van der Wel – WCRP Secretariat Liaison